 An overall cap means that you will never pay back more than twice what you initially borrowed.

 See our video of how Micky got caught up with payday loans and how they ruined his military career.
 You can also use the payday loan interest calculator on the BBC website to see how much a payday loan costs.

 Over a year, the average annual percentage interest rate of charge (APR) could be up to 1,500% compared to 22.8% for a typical credit card.

-Before agreeing to a loan, many payday lenders will ask you to set up a recurring payment (also known as a continuous payment authority).
+Before agreeing to a loan, many payday lenders will ask you to set up a recurring payment (also known as a continuous payment authority or CPA).
 This lets them take what you owe directly from your account via your debit card on the repayment date.
 This can be convenient, but it is risky.
 It might not leave you enough money in your account for other bill payments, such as mortgage or rent or other essential spending such as heating or food.
 And it could take you over your overdraft limit, leading to bank charges.

 Stopping a recurring payment – you can cancel by contacting your bank and telling them that you have stopped permission for the recurring payment.
 Your bank must then stop the recurring payment.
 If your bank allows payments to be taken after you’ve stopped your permission, it must refund the money to you along with any related charges.

 Use this letter on the National Debtline website to ask your bank to cancel a continuous payment authority.